luishdz1010/jpegtransmith/README.md

   });
 ```

+*NOTE*: This module is slow, mainly because of jpegtran usage.
+If you have any suggestion in how to improve speed, open an issue.

 ## Requirements
 `jpegtransmith` depends on:
 * [jpegtran][jpegtran], the download link is at the bottom in section `3`, the binary must be globally accessible